-As a rule, ordinary civil proceedings should be brought before the courts at the defendant's domicile (natural person) or seat (legal person) (article 10 of the SCCP).
+Civil proceedings are generally brought before civil courts.
+As a rule, ordinary civil proceedings should be brought before the courts at the defendant's domicile (natural person) or seat (legal entity) (article 10 of the SCCP).
 Civil procedural rules also set forth special venues depending on the subject matter of the dispute (eg, family law, inheritance law, property law, contract law, employment law, torts and company law), the existence of other relevant connections (eg, place of business establishment), as well as the nature of the claims or parties involved (eg, counterclaims or third-party claims).
-In particular, a claim for contractual matters can be filed before the courts either at the domicile or registered office of the defendant, or at the place where the characteristic performance must be rendered (article 31 et seq of the SCCP).
-The same is also provided in the context of international proceedings (article 10 of the Swiss Private International Law Act (PILA)).
+In particular, a claim for contractual matters can be filed before the courts either at the domicile or registered office of the defendant or at the place where the characteristic performance must be rendered (article 31 et seq of the SCCP).
+The same is also provided in the context of international proceedings (articles 112 and 113 of the Swiss Private International Law Act (PILA)).
 The Swiss Federal Supreme Court has changed its practice regarding forum running in an international context and has allowed for negative declaratory action to be filed in Switzerland by a party fearing an action filed abroad by an opposing party.
 It held that such forum running was possible as far as a forum exists in Switzerland based on the 2007 Lugano Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters or the PILA save cases where such an action would be abusive.

 As to interim measures, unless the law provides otherwise, they can be ordered by either the court that has jurisdiction to decide the main action or the court of the place where the measure is to be enforced (article 13 of the SCCP).
 The same is also provided in the context of international proceedings (article 10 of the PILA).
-Attachment proceedings in support of a monetary claim are regulated specifically by the Swiss Debt Enforcement and Bankruptcy Act.
+As to attachment proceedings in support of a monetary claim, they are regulated specifically by the Swiss Debt Enforcement and Bankruptcy Act (DEBA).